 2. See a Cirque du Soleil Show

-When it comes to attractions in Las Vegas, live entertainment often takes the cake — especially Cirque du Soleil.
+Regarding attractions in Las Vegas, live entertainment often takes the cake — especially Cirque du Soleil.
 There are six different Cirque du Soleil shows to choose from: KÀ at the MGM Grand, Mad Apple at New York-New York Hotel, Michael Jackson O.N.E. at Mandalay Bay Hotel, Mystère at Treasure Island, The Beatles LOVE at The Mirage, and “O” at the Bellagio.

-These shows combine the magic of music, the wonder of acrobatics, and the conventional idea of circuses to create an entertainment experience like none other.
+These shows combine the magic of music, the wonder of acrobatics, and the conventional idea of circuses to create an experience like none other.
 Cirque shows are available all over the world, but there is something special about these Vegas performances.

 Although Cirque has mime inspirations and can be a bit intellectual for young audiences, these shows are among the best family-friendly attractions in Las Vegas.
 Kiddos will be astounded at the sheer magnitude of the Cirque performers; they truly are a marvel.